Policy Number: V-3

 - Vice President of Academic and Student Affairs for any activities involving student clubs and organizations or any other student-related activities.

-- Human Resources Manager for any vendor or representative of a company or agency involved in employee benefits programs.
+- Associate Vice President of Human Resources for any vendor or representative of a company or agency involved in employee benefits programs.
 Those companies or agencies not affiliated with approved State/VCCS programs or payroll deductible programs will not be authorized for solicitations on campus.

 - Vice President of Financial and Administrative Services for any sales representative, buyer or vendor not associated with the above programs and who may be subject to provisions of the procurement regulations and laws.

 This policy is applicable to all sales/buyer representatives and agents, whether students or not.
-Except as noted below, this policy is applicable to all sales or solicitations for sales of merchandise, goods, food or drink, whether or not delivery is to be made on campus.
+Except as noted below, this policy is applicable to all sales or solicitations for sale of merchandise, goods, food or drink, whether or not delivery is to be made on campus.
 It further includes any individuals soliciting for the purchase of books and/or other similar goods.
-For purposes of regulation, a distinction is to be made between “commercial” and “non-commercial” activities.
+For purposes of regulation, a distinction is to be made between “commercial” and “non- commercial” activities.

 “Commercial” activities is defined as any sale or offer to sale or buy for the purpose of securing a profit for the benefit of an individual or group.
 (Fund-raising activities of non-profit groups are treated under the paragraph defining “non-commercial” activities.)
 Such activities will generally be prohibited unless necessary to College purposes.
 Persons seeking approval of a commercial activity on the grounds that it is necessary will be required to furnish the authorizing official, as noted above, complete details of the proposed activity, including the extent of his/her financial interest.